Jun 05, 2023

 • F-1 students will be issued the F-2 Dependent I-20 after they submit the F-1 Dependent Request and:

-• Account for an additional $3000 USD per dependent and provide evidence of additional financial liquid assets (e.g., bank statement or certified letter of funds).
+• Account for an additional $3000 per dependent and provide evidence of additional financial liquid assets (e.g., bank statement or certified letter of funds).

 • Submit a copy of passport(s) for all dependent(s).